Managing type 1 diabetes at home

 Step 4

-Continue to monitor more frequently throughout the day or night.
+If blood glucose levels are coming back down into range, then continue to monitor more frequently throughout the day or night.

-Call the diabetes nurses for advice Monday to Friday, 8:00am to 5:00pm or out of these hours contact the Gloucestershire Hospital Paediatric Assessment Unit on Tel: 0300 422 8305.
+If blood glucose levels are getting higher and symptoms are worsening then call the diabetes nurses for advice Monday to Friday, 8:00am to 5:00pm or outside of these hours contact the Gloucestershire Hospital Paediatric Assessment Unit on

-Advice on blood ketone testing
+Advice about blood ketone testing

 What causes blood ketones?